 With our commitment to the total optimization of energy used by railways, we are helping to realize the vision of a low-carbon society.

-We produced an inverter equipped with a full-SiC power module for use in rolling stock, which was launched at the end of fiscal 2015.
+We produced an inverter equipped with all-SiC power modules for use in rolling stock and launched it at the end of fiscal 2015.
 It enables energy savings of approximately 40% compared to conventional vehicles.
 This product is now being used by many customers.

 We have produced and introduced to the market a station auxiliary power system that is capable of supplying the regenerative electric power generated when rolling stock is braking directly to a station's electrical facilities (lights, air conditioners, elevators, etc.).
 Each station where the system is installed saves approximately 600 kWh per day (equivalent to the electricity used by 60 households).
 This is contributing to energy saving at station buildings.
-Furthermore, in order to further increase energy savings, we also plan to introduce to the market a hybrid version that combines a storage battery with the power system.
+Furthermore, in September 2016, we introduced to market a hybrid version that is smaller than conventional models and combines a storage battery with the power system.

 In addition to introducing smaller-diameter piping and achieving a 20% reduction in heat exchanger size, we have readjusted materials to reduce the weight by 6%, thereby enabling the production of a more compact, lighter air-conditioning system.
-Additionally, to help prevent global warming caused by depletion of the ozone layer, our aim is to reduce environmental impact by promoting the use of an alternate refrigerant that has a zero ozone-layer depletion factor.
+Additionally, our aim is to reduce environmental impact by promoting the use of an alternate refrigerant with low GWP* in place of greenhouse gases.

 Ozone generators are used in advanced water treatment processes and paper pulp bleaching because of their superior oxidation and ability to eliminate bacteria, odors, and colors.
-By using technology developed to efficiently produce ozone from sources such as liquid oxygen, and applying it to the generation of ozone directly from the air, we have achieved a more compact and higher efficiency design, resulting in a 15% reduction in system power consumption.
+By developing a technology that places electrodes closer together in the generator's oxygen source and also applying it to the air source, we have achieved a more compact and more efficient design.
+As a result, overall system power consumption has been reduced 15%.

-We have developed a water treatment technology that uses gas-liquid interface electrical discharge to generate OH radicals, which are used to treat persistent organic substances in wastewater, enabling water to be treated with a simplified system that is twice as efficient as the conventional technique and can reduce operating costs.
-By applying an electrical discharge process directly to wastewater flowing along an inclined surface, OH radicals are generated at the gas-liquid interface—the boundary between liquid and gas—and in the liquid itself, thus enabling efficient water treatment.
+We have developed a novel water treatment technology using gas/liquid interfacial discharge to generate OH radicals, which are used to treat persistent organic substances in wastewater, enabling water to be treated with a simplified system.
+By applying an electrical discharge process directly to wastewater flowing along an inclined surface, OH radicals are generated at the gas-liquid interface --the boundary between liquid and gas --and in the gas and liquids themselves, thus enabling efficient water treatment.
+The introduction of this technology can realize a two-fold increase in the energy efficiency of water treatment compared to traditional methods.

 We have developed a function that enables optimal energy supply by predicting power demand—based on factors such as past usage results and weather forecasts—and combining power sources like commercial power, solar power, wind power, and storage batteries, and we delivered such a system to Satsuma Sendai City, Kagoshima Prefecture in fiscal 2016.
-Moving forward, this system will be incorporated into building management systems and water treatment plant systems, and so on, with the goal of achieving an even more advanced energy management system.
+Moving forward, this system will be incorporated into various systems, such as building management and water treatment systems, with the goal of putting smart energy systems to practical use in a wide range of areas.

 By increasing the efficiency of the power and drive circuit for the LED drive, optimizing the drive voltage, and introducing a high-efficiency LED, we have reduced power consumption per unit of area by 3%.
 In addition, by reviewing the housing structure, we have reduced the screen weight by 40%.

-Initiatives to reduce energy consumption and CO2 emissions such as improving facilities, testing, and distribution and enforcing waste separation continue on a daily basis at sites such as Kobe Works, Itami Works, and Nagasaki Works.
+Initiatives to reduce environmental impact such as through activities to improve facilities, testing and distribution and the enforcement of thorough waste separation, continue on a daily basis at Kobe Works, Itami Works, and Nagasaki Works, which function as our product supply bases.

 New lines built at the Kobe Works and Itami Works employ LED lighting, higher efficiency air conditioners, and solar power generation systems to achieve greater power savings.
 We are also making improvements that contribute to increasing facility efficiency, such as utilizing the exhaust from thermal-catalyst boilers (the heat source for drying ovens) to heat water to wash products.

-We are promoting the reduction of CO2 emissions by utilizing returnable packaging and making a modal shift in transportation from using trucks and planes to using railways and ships.
+We are promoting the reduction of CO2 emissions by expanding the use of returnable packaging and making a modal shift in transportation, from using trucks and planes to using railways and ships.

-In response to growing railway demand overseas, in addition to our overseas sites in countries such as North America, Mexico, and Italy, we started operations in India in fiscal 2016.
-We will continue to promote local production for local consumption in order to reduce CO2 produced during transportation.
+In response to growing railway demand overseas, we have set up new overseas sites in India and Poland as an addition to our existing sites in North America, Mexico and Italy.
+In anticipation of a further increase in demand in Europe, the United States and Asia against the backdrop of global warming, we will continue to strengthen and expand our overseas production bases.
+We will also promote local production and the provision of services for local consumption in order to reduce CO2 produced during transportation.